JFFPtech/python_projects/python-web_scrapper/README.md

 - **Scheduling**: Automatically scrape data at specified intervals using the APScheduler library.
 - **Data Cleaning**: Implement data cleaning and transformation logic as needed within the `scrape_data()` function.
 - **Error Handling**: Handle errors gracefully using try-except blocks and logging to ensure robustness.
+- **Logging**: We've imported the logging module and configured basic logging settings using basicConfig().

 ## Customization

 You can customize the scraping logic and data processing steps according to the structure and content of the website you are scraping.

+## Running Updates

+- **Logging**:     We've imported the logging module and configured basic logging settings using basicConfig().
+Logs will be written to a file named scraping.log, with a logging level of INFO.
+    We've added logging statements to record important events such as successful data scraping and errors encountered during scraping or saving to CSV.
+    When an error occurs during scraping or saving, the error message is logged with the ERROR level.
+    Logging allows us to track the execution of the script and diagnose any issues that may arise.

 ## Acknowledgements